The full deal pipeline — automated and equipped with an AI underwriter

 - Trend direction — improving, stable, or deteriorating

-Once the cashflow and obligation analysis is complete, AutomateMCA calculates the maximum daily remittance the merchant can support at your specified holdback rate — and works backward to a recommended advance amount and factor rate range given your buy rates.
+Once the cashflow and obligation analysis is complete, AutomateMCA calculates the merchant's available capacity after accounting for existing obligations — and provides a recommended advance amount and factor rate range based on your criteria.

 This is not a decisioning engine.
 It is a calculation layer that does the math your underwriters would otherwise do manually, consistently, across every deal.

-- Factor rate range based on risk tier (ADB, NSF, stacking score)
+- Factor rate range guidance based on risk profile